pYqsYs/pYqsYs/README.md

-- 👋 Hi, I’m @pYqsYs
+👋 Hi, I’m @pYqsYs
-- 👀 I’m interested in natural languages.
+👀 I’m interested in natural languages.
-- 📫 How to reach me pYqsYs.com@gmail.com
+📫 Contact me pYqsYs.com@gmail.com

 <!---
 pYqsYs/pYqsYs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.